 Tuesday/Thursday Lessons (Session 2)

-Parent & Child (under 3 years old) Swim Lessons
+Parent & Child (6 months to 3 years old) Monday Only

 Preschool Swim Lessons are an introduction to water that slowly builds and progresses.
 Children learn safety in an aquatics environment, as well as the fundamentals of swim strokes.
 Lessons are located at the YMCA18th Street Pool.
 Sessions are comprised of 8 classes.
-Classes meet 2 nights a week for 30 minutes on Tuesday/Thursdays or 1 night a week for 30 minutes on Mondays.
+Monday Night classes meet 1 night a week for 30 minutes.
+Tuesday/Thursdays classes meet 2 nights a week for 30 minutes.

 Red Cross Preschool Aquatics is designed to give young children a positive, developmentally appropriate aquatic learning experience.

 In this level, young preschool children will begin to orient themselves to the aquatic environment and gain basic aquatic skills in each category at the most rudimentary levels.
 It also helps children develop comfort in, on and around water.

 Children build upon basic skills and begin learning propulsive swimming movements both on the front and the back.
 Appropriate personal safety and rescue skills are included to help children meet safety goals.
 In this level, children gain a greater independence and comfort in and around water.

 Preschool Level 3

 The objective of Preschool level 3 is to build on the skills learned in Levels 1 and 2 by providing additional guided practice of basic aquatic skills at slightly more proficient performance levels and greater distances and times.
 Skills in this level are performed independently.